My Approach

 my story and experience

-John Rodriguez has over 40 years of pure corporate security (U.S and International) working for major corporations including General Motors, Kimberly-Clark, Levi Strauss & Co., and Cardinal Health.
-He previously was the CSO for Temple-Inland in Austin, TX.
-He also owned a consulting firm for 10 years with over 100 Fortune 500® clients.
+John brings 42+ years of pure corporate security experience working for major corporations including GeneralMotors, Kimberly-Clark, Levi Strauss & Co., and Cardinal Health.
+He previously was the Chief Security Officer for Temple-Inland in Austin, TX.
+He also owned a consulting firm for 10 years with over 100 Fortune 500 ® clients from 1995-2004.
+John’s career started in 1982 as a third shift proprietary security officer with General Motors progressing to positions of higher responsibility up to CSO.
+He has also worked in Latin America and the Caribbean for 33 years.

 my mental health journey